 Xinu in Universities

-If your university has used Xinu in the past or is using Xinu at present, send a note to xinu-info@cs.purdue.edu and we will include your university in the list below.
+If your university has used Xinu in the past or is using Xinu at present, send a note to xinu-info@cs.purdue.edu and we will include your university and the year you started using Xinu in the list below.

 What Others Are Saying